lostechies/blog/_ryansvihla/2020-02-03-getting-started-cassandra-part-1.md

   - cassandra
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2020/02/03/getting-started-cassandra-part1.html).*

 This is a quick and dirty opinionated guide to setting up a Cassandra cluster with multiple data centers.

 ## A new cluster